Pylons/pyramid/docs/narr/templates.rst

        return response

-You probably wouldn't use this particular snippet in a project, because it's easier to use the Mako renderer bindings which already exist in :app:`Pyramid`.
-But if your favorite templating system is not supported as a renderer extension for :app:`Pyramid`, you can create your own simple combination as shown above.
+You probably wouldn't use this particular snippet in a project, because it's easier to use the supported
+:ref:`Mako bindings <available_template_system_bindings>`.
+But if your
+favorite templating system is not supported as a renderer extension for :app:`Pyramid`, you can create your own simple combination as shown above.

 .. note::